MetaphorData/connectors/metaphor/snowflake/README.md

     db2:
 ```

-You can also exclude only specific databases, schemas, or tables.
-For example, the following will include all tables except `db1.*`, `db2.schema1.*`, and `db3.schema1.table1`:
+You can also exclude only specific databases, schemas, or tables/views.
+For example, the following will include all tables/views except `db1.*`, `db2.schema1.*`, and `db3.schema1.table1`:

 ```yaml
 filter: